cysouw/diathesis/text/c07_reflexive.md

 ### [ NA | PN ] Reflexive conversive {#sec:reflexive-preposition-passive}

-These verbs are similar to *sich* transitive anticausative, but the "von Geisterhand" reading is not possible.
+These verbs are similar to *sich* transitive anticausative, but the 'von Geisterhand' reading is not possible.
 The original nominative can be retained as a prepositional phrase [@next a,b].
 All these prepositional phrases are governed prepositions [@next c].
 Interestingly, there appears to be a wide variety of propositions that are governed by the various verbs that allow for this diathesis.
 In many of these verbs, the role of the reflexive argument appears to be more of an experiencer than a real agent.
 A German name like 'Erlebnispassiv' might be suitable for this diathesis.

 ::: ex
 a.
 Der Preis empört den Kunden.